About

-The Shepherd Center Of Richmond is a volunteer organization of older adults staying active, independent and engaged through lifelong learning and community service.
-Founded in RVA in 1984, we are the local affiliate of The Shepherd’s Center of America, a national network empowering older adults to use their wisdom and skills to enrich their communities.
+The Shepherd’s Center of Richmond is a nonprofit, volunteer organization of older adults who stay active, independent, and engaged through lifelong learning and volunteer service.
+Founded in 1984, we are the local affiliate of Aging Forward, (formerly The Shepherd’s Center of America), a national network that empowers older adults to enrich their lives and the lives of others by sharing their wisdom and skills.

 Vision, Mission, Values